theisof/coop-trolley/README.md

 Write CSS in SASS and follow the [BEM](http://getbem.com/) naming convention.

-Use gulp to compile assets.
-See the asset setup in [Coop Opskrifter repo](https://coopitdevelopment.visualstudio.com/Coop%20Recipes/Coop%20Recipes%20Team/_git/recipes-src?path=%2Fsrc%2FCoopRecipes.Consumer.Website%2Fassets&version=GBmaster&_a=contents)
+Use Webpack to compile assets.
+Configs will come later.

 To keep stylesheets searchable and skimmable avoid nesting and don't prefix elements and modifiers with ampersands in SASS: